tangowork/documoose-google-sheets/README.md

   sheet_data_sent = True
 ```

-If you wanted to write to two spreadsheets instead of tabs (or in addition), set up the data the same as the third example but add an additional data array
+If you want to write to two spreadsheets instead of tabs (or in addition), set up the data the same as the third example but add an additional data array:
 ```yml
     second_spreadsheet_data = []
     example_sheet_data.append(AppendRow(sheet_id=SHEET_TABS['example_tab_1'], data=example_data))